 Professional Development Experience For Educators

-Learn about earthquakes, seismology and plate tectonics!
+Learn the latest science behind earthquakes, Earth strucutre, and plate tectonics!

-Participate in hands-on activities that can be used in your classroom!
+Learn new classroom activities by participating in hands-on activities that can be used in your classroom!

 In an IRIS Professional Development Workshop participants will be encouraged to become engaged with the content and materials.......